"Funniest. Magician. Ever."

-Harrison Greenbaum: What Just Happened? features the "hardest-working man in comedy" (Time Out New York) combining his unique brand of stand-up with award-winning magic, much of it invented specifically for this show and never before seen.
+Harrison Greenbaum: What Just Happened? features the "hardest-working man in comedy" (Time Out New York) and the first-ever comedian to headline a Cirque du Soleil show (Mad Apple), combining his unique brand of stand-up with award-winning magic, much of it invented specifically for this show and never before seen.

 The culmination of over a decade of developing, writing, and performing, the show debuted at the Upright Citizens Brigade Theatre in New York in 2010, where it was a sold-out smash and the venue’s first-ever comedy magic show.

 Since then, the show has toured internationally, including a two-month run Off-Broadway, and has been featured at the Kennedy Center in Washington, D.C., the Magic Castle in Hollywood, CA, and the Sydney Opera House.
 The show was also the first and only magic show to be featured at the Comedy Cellar in New York, Dynasty Typewriter in Los Angeles, and the National Comedy Center, as well as the first and only magic show to be presented by the National Lampoon.